stahnma/hubot-stonk-checker/README.md

 # Slack specialities

 If you're using slack, for best functionality, you want to enable the emojis.
+They're found in the `assets` directory.
+If you add them to your slack team with the names provided (minus the extensions) they'll get used when retreiving stock information if certain conditions are met.

 # Setting the memestonk sets

+The list of memestonks can be set via `HUBOT_MEMESTONKS` and is comma seperated.

+    HUBOT_MEMESTONKS=BB,GME,AMC,DOGE-USD

+It defaults to

+    AMC,BB,BBBY,DOGE-USD,GME

 # License